 Where and when are core review and testing sessions available?

-Registration and more information can be found at the MDARD In-Person Core Testing and Core Review web page.
+A complete list of available sessions, along with registration and additional information, can be found at the MDARD In-Person Core Testing and Core Review web page.

 Are there other online review options available through MSU Extension?

-MSU Extension offers a more formal Pesticide Applicator Training Course.
-Those that complete the course will receive 12 education credits that can be applied to their private or commercial core license as well as all commercial categories.
+Yes!
+For those that prefer a more structured learning environment, MSU Extension offers a more formal Pesticide Applicator Training Course.
+Those that complete the course will receive 12 education credits that can be applied to their private or commercial core license.

 What is the Metro Institute?